r45ku1/beam-mine/README.md

 http://YOUR_POOL_IP:8010

-If you wish to utilise it, you can now set up the BASiC Payment Processor from the repo.
+If you wish to utilise it, you can now set up the BASiC Payment Processor from https://github.com/r45ku1/basic

 All code released with no warranty and no support assistance.